 Change

-Destinations invest millions to attract productions.
-Most never see the ROI.
+The partnerships between productions and destinations matter more than ever.
 I serve as the connective tissue between the deal, the production, and the results.

 04

-Strategies
+Production Strategies

 “I count my dealings with Nicole over our more than two-decade association as among the